pstradowski/blight/README.md

 # Final assignment of the Coursera specialization Data Science at scale

 Blight analysis.rmd contains all code and resources needed to build the final report.
-Enjoy!
+Contact me with any questions/remarks.
+Enjoy!:-)